dtcenter/METplotpy/test/data/cbl/README.rst

      Get this file from host 'eyewall' under the directory:
      */d1/blocking_S2S_METplotpy/CBL*

-**CBL_compute.py**
-     calculates the blocking layer and then invokes the method in CBL_plot.py to generate the .pdf and .png

 **CBL_DJF_expected.png**
      is the plot that should be generated when you run CBL_compute.py